techmakerai/Meta-Llama-3-Powered-Voice-Chatbot/README.md

 ```console
 ollama pull llama3
 ```
 It will take some time to finish downloading depending on your network speed.
-Once that is done, we can start Ollama and use the Llamma 3 model in Python code,
+Once that is done, we can start Ollama with the following command and use the Llamma 3 model in Python code,

 ```console
 ollama serve